ThiagoFragaK/ThiagoFragaK/README.md

-◾ I'm working a Steam integration App, while I build a Dashboard.

-◾ As I learn Laravel and Vue!
+◾ I'm working as Junior Developer, based in ES, Brasil!

 ◾ My focus is always the Backend: .NET Core and Laravel!